 Career Fairs and On-campus Recruiting

 Career Services hosts professional recruiting events each semester focused on connecting students with internships and employment.
-To view the list of upcoming career events, select our Career Fairs and Events link to the left.
+To view the list of upcoming career events, select Career Fairs + Events from the main page menu.

 Internship and Full-Time Job Postings

 Employers post internships and full-time jobs in Handshake.
 This system allows students to view opportunities, upload resumes, view employers registered for career fairs, and sign up for on-campus interviews.